tsibley/rstudio-remote/README.md

 to RStudio and exits.
 This makes it easy to pipe highlighted code from your favorite editor, such as Vim, to your RStudio session.

-Currently `rstudio-run` is written in bash and requires several external commands like `curl`, `jq`, and `lsof`.
+Currently `rstudio-run` is written in bash and requires a couple standard external commands like `curl` and `lsof` and a couple not-as-standard commands like [`jq`](https://stedolan.github.io/jq/) and `steal-envs` (provided in this repo).
 While it works pretty well, it's a proof-of-concept and could be further refined, either in shell or in any other language.
 It's based on watching RStudio itself interact with its backend session but might benefit from actually reading the RStudio backend's source code or documentation.